pgbackrest/pgbackrest/README.md

 ## feature backlog

+* Capture SDTERR in file functions - start with file_list_get().

+* Move backups to be removed to temp before deleting.

+* Async archive-get.

 * Database restore.

 * --version param (with VERSION file written to directory).

-* Move backups to be removed to temp before deleting.
+* Threading for archive-get and archive-put.

 ## release notes